Geoff Cox BA MA PhD

 10/12 co-run of INTK’s “unCloud: Guerrilla Media” as part of Data Gaga, Wikitopia festival on collaborative futures, at SLOW Experience, Hong Kong.

-09/12 Speaking Code Book pre-launch, as part of Paper Mornings: Book Presentations at dOCUMENTA (13), in conversation with Constant, and with Alex McLean (code), Franco Berardi (video), moderated by Joasia Krysa, Standehaus, Kassel, Germany.
+09/12 Speaking Code Book pre-launch, as part of Paper Mornings: Book Presentations at dOCUMENTA (13), in conversation with Constant, and w/ Alex McLean (code), Franco Berardi (video), moderated by Joasia Krysa, Standehaus, Kassel, Germany.

 09/12 Workshop: Erkki Kurenniemi Online Archive, discussant with Constant, Joasia Krysa, Tarek Atoui, and Magda Tyzlik-Carver, Standehaus, dOCUMENTA (13), Kassel, Germany.